Bitcoin drops below $20,000 as crypto selloff quickens

 The last time bitcoin was at this level was November 2020, when it was on its way up to its all-time high of nearly $69,000.

-Bitcoin has now lost more than 70 percent of its value since reaching that peak.
+Bitcoin has now lost more than 70% of its value since reaching that peak.

 Ethereum, another widely followed cryptocurrency that's been sliding in recent weeks, took a similar tumble on Saturday.